diofant/diofant/docs/tutorial/calculus.rst

 ======

-Diofant can compute symbolic limits with the :func:`~diofant.series.limits.limit` function.
+Diofant can compute symbolic limits with the :func:`~diofant.calculus.limits.limit` function.
 To compute a directional limit

 .. math::